pronsSec/DirichletDrift/README.md

 *Requirements
 All required packages are listed in requirements.txt.
-TopicTapestry will handle the installation for you.*
+DirichletDrift will handle the installation for you.
+Ensure you are using python +3.9.x as the needed version of pyLDAvis is not available sub 3.9*